lukas-krecan/JsonUnit/README.md

 Release notes
 =============
 ## 1.16.0
-* isAbsent and isPresent check take TREAT_NULL_AS_ABSENT into account
+* isAbsent and isPresent checks take TREAT_NULL_AS_ABSENT into account

 ## 1.15.0
 * Dependency on slf4j made optional